thisispartaa/Sales-Forecasting-of-Milk-Products/README.md

 **Overview**

-This project analyzes grocery retail data related to milk and milk-based products to identify factors influencing dollar sales and brand preferences.
-It utilizes statistical modeling to understand consumer behavior, the effect of marketing factors like display and features, and how different packaging or product attributes impact sales.
+This project focuses on analyzing milk product sales data from grocery stores to understand consumer behavior, brand influence, and sales drivers.
+Using statistical modeling and retail data, the goal is to generate insights that inform marketing strategies and sales forecasting.
+Developed a predictive model in SAS for forecasting milk product sales, achieving an accuracy of 83%.

 **Objectives**
 - Analyze the impact of product features (like flavor, packaging, processing) on dollar sales.